quatrope/AutoMix/docs/api.rst

 .. c:type:: targetDist

-    targetDist is the prototype of the log-posterior function that must be passed to :c:type:`amSampler` upon initialization.
+    The prototype of the log-posterior function that must be passed to :c:type:`amSampler` upon initialization.

     .. code-block:: c